Federal Diversity Internship Initiative

 - Have a minimum GPA of 3.0 on a 4.0 scale.

 - Be able to work full-time (40 hours per week) for the duration of the internship.

-During this 10-week (summer) or 15-week (fall or spring) program, you'll be immersed in a full-time federal work environment five days a week, assisting with projects and performing tasks that your internship mentor assigns.
+During this 10-week Summer or 15-week Spring or Fall program, you will be immersed in a full-time federal work environment five days a week, assisting with projects and performing tasks that your internship mentor assigns.
 Your internship placement may be in the Washington, D.C. area, or in one of several regional locations across the United States, where our federal partner agencies have availability and internships that fit your skills, interests and career objectives.

 This is a fully funded program sponsored by multiple U.S. federal government agencies.
 Sponsorship covers the cost of the program, housing (if needed) and roundtrip travel to and from the internship site city.
 You will be responsible for living expenses and local transportation.
 However, a stipend will be provided to help alleviate these expenses.

 In addition, various professional development sessions will be available to enhance students’ knowledge and marketability.
 The Washington Center organizes multiple hands-on experiences to prepare you for your career including Resume Review & Cover Letter Writing, LinkedIn Review, Interviewing & Pitching Yourself, etc. TWC also organizes networking opportunities during your internship and has highly active alumni networks of which you will be a part.